Heart and Blood Conditions

 Doctors may operate to remove the excess Langerhans cells (used mostly for bones).

-Learn more about Radiation Therapy Service.
+Learn more about Seattle Children’s Radiation Therapy Service.

 New Treatments for Langerhans Cell Histiocytosis

+Seattle Children’s is working with the Histiocyte Society to develop better treatments for Langerhans.
 Your child’s doctor will talk with you in detail about any new treatment that might be a match for your child.
 Then you can decide whether you want to try that option.

-Read more about research at Children’s.
+Read more about research and clinical trials at Seattle Children’s.